OpenVGS/OPSG/README.md

 You should have received a copy of the GNU General Public License along with OPSG.
 If not, see <http://www.gnu.org/licenses/>.

+# Discord
+Join the development talk on our discord server at https://t.co/b1SaVcVk48.

 # Simulation
 Run the test benches with iverilog using the following commands:
 ```